 I read the book aloud in fourth and fifth grade classes at my younger children’s elementary school this month, and the response was amazing.
 Not only were children interested in talking about thoughtful, kind ways of voicing curiosity about other people, they also wanted to talk about how to respond to others’ questions.
 One thing that came up is that it’s just plain good manners to get to know people at least a little bit before you start asking personal questions.
 We also talked about positive vocabulary that many people—adoptive parents, adoptees, and birthparents—advocate using, for example:

-“Biological or birth family/mother/father/sibling/” instead of “real family/mother/father/sibling”
+“Biological or birth or first family/mother/father/sibling/” instead of “real family/mother/father/sibling”

 “Placed for adoption” instead of “gave up for adoption”

 “How did you become a family?” instead of “Where’d you get them?”